LIMIS: Locally Interpretable Modeling using Instance-wise Subsampling: LIMIS Framework

-\end{enumerate} where $\alpha > 0$ is a learning rate and $\mathcal{L}_b(\textbf{x}^p_j) = \mathcal{L}(f^*(\textbf{x}^p_j), g_b^*(\textbf{x}^p_j))$ is the baseline loss against which we benchmark the performance improvement.
-We repeat the steps above until convergence. \item \textbf{Stage 4 -- Interpretable inference}: Unlike when training, we use a \textit{fixed} instance-wise weight estimator (without the sampler and interpretable baseline) and merely fit the locally interpretable model at inference.
+Pseudo-code of the LIMIS training is in Algorithm.~\ref{alg:main_pseudocode_train}.
+We stop training LIMIS algorithm if there are no fidelity improvements.
+Hyper-parameters are optimized to maximize the validation fidelity.

+\textbf{$\bullet$ Stage 3 -- Interpretable inference}: Unlike training, we use a \textit{fixed} instance-wise weight estimator without the sampler.
+Note that we use the probabilistic selection for encouraging the exploration during the training.
+At inference time, exploration is no longer needed; it would be better to minimize the randomness to maximize the fidelity of the locally interpretable models.
 Given the test instance $\textbf{x}^t$, we obtain the selection probabilities from the instance-wise weight estimator, and using these as the weights, we fit the locally interpretable model via weighted optimization.
-The outputs of the trained interpretable model are the instance-wise predictions and the corresponding explanations (e.g., local dynamics of the black-box model predictions at $\textbf{x}^t$ given by the coefficients of the fitted linear model). \end{itemize}
+The outputs of the fitted model are the instance-wise predictions and the corresponding explanations (e.g. coefficients for a linear model).
+Pseudo-code of the LIMIS inference is in Algorithm.~\ref{alg:main_pseudocode_inference}.